PRIVACY POLICY

 www.media1productions.co.uk

-1. Contact details of the data protection officer
+How to contact the data protection officer

 The designated data protection officer is: